vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2025-0013/README.md

 ### 9. Is this a “VM Escape?”

 Yes.
 This is a situation where an attacker who has already compromised a virtual machine's guest OS and gained privileged access (administrator or root) could escape into the hypervisor itself.
+These issues are resolved by updating ESX.

 ### 10. Is this a “0-Day?”